StanfordAIR/vision/cnn-ocr/README.md

 ``` $ tensorboard --logdir="model" ```

 once you have a trained model!

-## Changing the input

-This net can be modified for different data input.
-To do so, edit the params.py file accordingly.

 This is based on work from the Tensorflow "Deep MNIST for Experts" (though I'm far from an expert!) - https://www.tensorflow.org/get_started/mnist/pros